The 10 Most Common Fruit Fly Questions Answered

 We mentioned earlier that insects in your drains could actually be drain flies.
 Similarly, if you’re seeing a haze of flies lingering around a potted plant, then you may have fungus gnats, not fruit flies.
-Fungus gnats live and breed in soil, and rarely travel far from this soil.
+Fungus gnats live and breed in the soil, and rarely travel far from it.

 Further, fungus gnats are shaped more like a mosquito, while fruit flies bear a certain resemblance to house flies; the main differences being that fruit flies are smaller and tan-colored with red eyes.

 10 – HOW CAN I GET RID OF FRUIT FLIES?

 To properly battle fruit flies in your household, you should start by placing fruit fly traps in problem areas.
 You can make your own trap, but it’s easier and far more pleasant to use a pre-manufactured trap.